FACT-Finder-Web-Components/documentation/markdown/1.x/en/ff-header-navigation.md

 ## Manipulating href of navigation elements

-The URL a navigation element points to is configured in FACT-Finder.
+The URL a navigation element points to is configured in FactFinder.
 You have, however, the opportunity to change these URLs client-side.
 This could be useful if you want to open a new page with a full page reload.
 By default `ff-header-navigation` changes pages in-place like a single page application.

 To access navigation data you have to subscribe to the `ResultDispatcher`'s `navigation` event.
 ```javascript